 Statement

-These are the themes of my work; towers and pillars carved to illustrate endurance through the ages with their weathered textures and darkened quiet archways, blade forms to denote the battles that took place.
+These are the themes of my work; still towers and pillars carved to illustrate endurance through the ages with their weathered textures and darkened quiet archways, blade forms to denote the battles that took place.
 The archways are often charred to a soft velvety blackness to disappear into, like a safe haven, whereas the heavy areas of texture illustrate struggle and friction of war through a more aggressive surface, light in some areas to illustrate hope and breakthrough, dark in others.

-I like my work to be about interacting, being affected by the space that surrounds each work or flows around and between the pairs of works that stand together.
-I want to take people into a different atmosphere for a while.
 I make these sculptures to be absorbed into that stillness, whether it is being immersed in several floor standing forms or just one silent presence up on a plinth.
 An escape into a moment of calm and pensive quiet.
 My hope is that others will experience my work in the same way.